-An element’s sweetness indicates an intermediate state in hotness and moisture, and therefore it is proper for nourishing the human body with, more than one taste.
-Because of this, Galen said that something has a little or great degree of sweetness, according to its closeness or distance from the nourishment.
-This does not imply that what is sweeter is more nourishing because nourishment needs other things, apart from sweetness.
-Based on that assuption, he said that nourishment is not only what is pleasant to the sense, but also what is received and digested by the limbs, and transformed into the nourished thing’s nature.
+An element’s sweetness indicates an intermediate state in hotness and moisture, and therefore it is proper for nourishing the human body with, more than one taste21.
+Because of this, Galen said that something has a little or great degree of sweetness22, according to its closeness or distance from the nourishment.
+This does not imply that what is sweeter is more nourishing because nourishment needs other things, apart from sweetness23.
+Based on that assumption, he said that nourishment is not only what is pleasant to the sense, but also what is received and digested by the limbs, and transformed into the nourished thing’s nature.

 What is harmful is what produces damage through its bite.
 Biting is a type of melting of a single thing, and what melts a single thing takes effect either by dividing much or by collecting much: what melts by dividing much is hot, and what melts by collecting much is cold.